SyntaxBreaker/twitch-overlay/README.md

 # Twitch Overlay

-## Description
-Simple overlay for Twitch chat
+An intuitive solution to seamlessly integrate Twitch chat into your streaming experience.

 ## Built with
 * HTML